Juba Central Equatoria, South Sudan Travel Guide

 Sites: John Garang Mausoleum, South Sudan National Museum, All Saints Cathedral.
 Experience: Dedicate time to South Sudan's independence history.
 Arrange local guide for context.

-Highlights: Konyo Konyo Market for fresh produce and local snacks (with caution).
+Highlights: Konyo Konyo Market for fresh fruits and vegetables and local snacks (with caution).
 Visit local eateries for traditional dishes like Kissra with Mulakhia.
 Try fresh Nile fish at a reputable restaurant.

 Very limited or not recommended for visitors in Juba.
 This is not a location for conventional trip tourism.